Ilinden–Preobrazhenie Uprising: Ilinden Uprising

 The Kruševo headquarters, among them are Nikola Karev, Todor Hristov and Antinogen Hadzhov (second, fourth and fifth from right to left in the down row).

 On July 28, in the Bitola revolutionary region, instructions and proclamations for the people were sent to the voivodes.
 The uprising began on August 2, in the Manastir vilayet.
 The uprising was chosen in the Manastir vilayet allegedly because it was located the farthest from Bulgaria, attempting to showcase to the Great Powers that the uprising was purely of a Macedonian character and phenomenon.
 Per one of the founders of IMARO – Petar Poparsov, the idea to keep distance from Bulgaria, was because any suspicion of its interference could harm both sides: Bulgaria and the organization.
 The telegraph lines to Bitola were cut.
 The Bulgarians announced the beginning of the uprising by setting the haystacks of Muslim peasants on fire in the villages near Bitola.
 An attack on Resen failed.
 That night and early the next morning, the town of Kruševo was attacked and captured by 800 rebels who were led by the locals Nikola Karev and Pitu Guli.
 The insurgents set the administrative offices on fire.
 12 government officials were killed, along with Patriarchists who were accused of being Ottoman spies.
 Most of the soldiers of the small garrison, consisting of almost 60 men, were captured or killed.
 After their victory, the insurgents raised the flag of IMARO, bearing a cross on one side and the other side had the slogan "Freedom or Death."
 On August 3, the telephone communications were cut in the kazas of Monastir, Ohrid, Prilep, Kastoria and Florina.
 The insurgents several times attempted to blow up the railroad which passed through Bitola and compelled the authorities to place a military guard along the railroad.
-On August 4, under the leadership of Karev, a local administration called Kruševo Republic had been set up, which called upon all of the Muslim and Christian population to join the struggle for independent Macedonia and against Ottoman tyranny.
+On August 4, under the leadership of Karev, a local administration called Kruševo Republic had been set up.
 That same day and the next, Ottoman troops made unsuccessful attempts to retake Kruševo.
 On the same day, several chetas, consisting of 400 men, led by four voivodes, captured the town of Kleisoura.
 The village of Smilevo was captured by insurgents and became the headquarters.